 I think so much of the type of photography that we do [commercial photography], it’s important to be able to have the confidence in what you’re doing and also to be able to kind of lead the client.
 That’s part of what they’re paying for.
 If they’re just paying for a hired gun, then in my opinion, they weren’t getting their money’s worth.
 And I really wasn’t interested if it was heavily art directed.
 I didn’t like it.
 I like collaboration.
 So if they allowed me to do what I did best, I think they got their money’s worth.

-MC: Well, hopefully they got better stuff, which they liked more, when you were allowed use your imagination and your creativity than they could have ever dreamed up.
+MC: Hopefully they got better stuff, which they liked more than they could have ever dreamed up, when you were allowed to use your imagination and your creativity.

 AM: Well, I don’t know if they liked it more, but they got more stuff.
 And generally I think most of my things probably were accepted.
 And even those that were rejected at one time [came back around].
 There’s a picture that you may remember of mine.
 It’s was shot in Norway.
 It’s the side of a hillside and it looks like a tapestry.
 It’s all these little houses, really colorful houses, in a snow scene and within that is a red and white Coca-Cola truck small in the frame.
 (See image below)